 - Click This person is pretending to be me or someone I know and then complete the on-screen directions

 - Finally, click Submit to Facebook for Review

 If you don’t have a Facebook account but know someone is impersonating you, use this form to report it.

-Because Facebook routinely changes its layout and the placement of buttons, you should always look for the latest instructions on the website itself.
+Facebook routinely changes its layout, so you should always look for the latest instructions on the website itself.
 Go to http://www.facebook.com/help and click on Report an Issue for guidance.

 How to report identity theft on Twitter

 Twitter policy allows for “parody, commentary, or fan accounts,” but will remove accounts it agrees portray another person in a “confusing or deceptive manner.”
 To report an account:

 - Go to the impersonation form.
 You don’t need to be logged in